-CHKDSK is a command we used in Command Prompt to scan, check and repair hard drives in our computers.
-In Windows 11 or Windows 10, using chkdsk is no different than using it in any previous version of Windows.
-However, you will need to give the Command Prompt (CMD) administrative privilege in order for chkdsk command to work.
+CHKDSK is a command used in Command Prompt to scan, check, and repair hard drives in our computers.
+In Windows 11 or Windows 10, using chkdsk is no different from using it in any previous version of Windows.
+However, you will need to give the Command Prompt (CMD) administrative privileges to use the chkdsk command.

 Run CHKDSK in Windows 11/10 from Command Prompt